paul-o-alto/CarND-MPC-Project/README.md

 ## The Model

 The model code resides in MPC.cpp.
-For every telemetry even received from the Udacity Term 2 simulator, a call is made to the MPC class method Solve.
+For every telemetry event received from the Udacity Term 2 simulator, a call is made to the MPC class method "Solve".
 This method takes in the coefficients of the polynomial fitted to the waypoints provided, as well as the current cross-track and psi error values.
-Based on these values, a set of current constraints are setup for the the current state, as well as the outputs.
+Based on these values, a set of current constraints are setup for the the state values, as well as the outputs of the model.
 The Ipopt library is then invoked and takes a method for calculating the cost of the output it generates.
-In addition, Ipopt is provided with the update equations based on the car motion model.
+In addition, Ipopt is provided with the update equations based on the car's motion model.
+The telemetry event receiver in main.cpp invokes the MPC.Solve method for every telemetry event it receives and sends back the actuation that the model deems appropriate.
+Additionally, the future points the model would predict are also returned and sent to the simulator for visual debugging.

 ## Timestep Length and Elapsed Duration (N & dt)

 Several pairs of N and dt were tested.
-Initially, the provided N values was used, which was 25.
+Initially, the default N value was used (which was 25).
 The initial dt value was 0.05.
-This dt value was brought up to 0.1, 0.2, etc. But the value of N was always a problem (the model simply couldn't optimize for it and produced oscillating output).
+This dt value was brought up to 0.1, 0.2, etc. But the value of N was always a problem (the model simply couldn't optimize for it and produced oscillating output with very large actuation values).
 So this value was brought down from 25, to 20, and finally all the way down to 10.

 ## Polynomial Fitting and MPC Preprocessing